Kevin McCloud: Developer

-In early 2007 he created HAB Housing Limited, ("Happiness, Architecture, Beauty").
+In early 2007 McCloud created HAB Housing Limited, ("Happiness, Architecture, Beauty").
 McCloud led a consortium to purchase two plots of land to build a HAB housing development on the outskirts of Swindon, Wiltshire.

 In October 2009, it was announced that HAB Oakus, a joint venture between HAB and housing group GreenSquare, had won planning permission for its first housing scheme in Swindon.
 The 42-home scheme, called The Triangle, would occupy the site of a former caravan park.
-Housing will be "environmentally sustainable, affordable".
+Housing would be "environmentally sustainable, affordable".
 The Homes And Communities Agency, a UK national housing and regeneration agency, had already announced in April 2010 that it would back the plans by contributing £2.5m.
 Construction of the development was completed late in 2011.
 The process was filmed and broadcast as part of a Grand Designs special two-part episode called Kevin's Grand Design.
 A website was set up about the project.

 In September 2013, HAB broke the world record for equity crowdfunding by securing investments in excess of £1.9 million from members of the public via online platform Crowdcube, beating the previous record of £1.5 million with pledges of £1,904,540.

 In August 2019 it was reported that no money had been paid back to HAB investors who faced potentially losing 97% of their investment in a worst-case scenario.
 Problems with other schemes he promoted were also reported.
 McCloud said he went through "a great deal of heartache and pain" to try to keep the HAB company viable and told The Guardian: "I will of course do everything in my power to improve the current situation."